Basement-Science/Basement-Science.github.io/README.md

 On my **second Youtube channel**, the videos may be very random and low-effort.
 Usually still science/technology-related, but not necessarily.
 <br><br>

-# How to Donate
+<h1 id="donate">How to Donate</h1>
-If you want to make a donation to Basement-Science, this document lists all currently available ways to do so.
+If you want to make a donation to Basement-Science, this paragraph lists all currently available ways to do so.

 **Any amount is appreciated.**